rubenvanassche/Space-Invaders/docs/Report.md

 A class for representing a size with an width, height and point.
 Beter said : a box in 2D space.

 **Utilities**
-File with the util namespace with some usefull utilities for the whole system.
+File with the util namespace with some useful utilities for the whole system.

 **View**
 The base class for a View.